-- Meet the conditions in How does a hospice agency become approved to provide Medicaid services? - Confirm that a client meets the eligibility criteria prior to providing PPC services.
+- Meet the conditions in How does a hospice agency become approved to provide Medicaid services? - Confirm that a client meets the eligibility criteria prior to providing PPC services. - Obtain a written referral to HCA's PPC program manager from the client's physician. - Determine and document in the client's medical record the medical necessity for the initial and ongoing care coordination of PPC services. - Document in the client's medical record:

-- Obtain a written referral to the Medicaid agency's PPC program manager from the client's physician. - Determine and document in the client's medical record the medical necessity for the initial and ongoing care coordination of PPC services. - Document in the client's medical record: - ✓ A palliative plan of care (POC) (a written document based on assessment of a client's individual needs that identifies services to meet those needs). - ✓ The medical necessity for those services to be provided in the client's residence. - ✓ Discharge planning. - Provide medically necessary skilled interventions and psychosocial counseling services by qualified interdisciplinary hospice team members. - Assign and make available a PPC case manager (nurse, therapist, or social worker) to implement care coordination with community-based providers to ensure clarity, effectiveness, and safety of the client's POC. - Notify the Medicaid agency's PPC program manager within 5 working days from the date of occurrence of the client's: - ✓ Date of enrollment in PPC. - ✓ Discharge from the hospice agency or PPC when the client: - No longer meets PPC criteria. - Is able to receive all care in the community. - Does not require any services for 60 days. - Discharges from PPC to enroll in the Medicaid agency's Hospice program. - ✓ Transfer to another hospice agency for pediatric palliative care services. - ✓ Death.
+- A palliative plan of care (POC) (a written document based on assessment of a client's individual needs that identifies services to meet those needs). - The medical necessity for those services to be provided in the client's residence. - Discharge planning. - Provide medically necessary skilled interventions and psychosocial counseling services by qualified interdisciplinary hospice team members. - Assign and make available a PPC case manager (nurse, therapist, or social worker) to implement care coordination with community-based providers to ensure clarity, effectiveness, and safety of the client's POC. - Notify HCA's PPC program manager within 5 working days from the date of occurrence of the client's: - Date of enrollment in PPC. - Discharge from the hospice agency or PPC when the client: - No longer meets PPC criteria. - Is able to receive all care in the community. - Does not require any services for 60 days. - Discharges from PPC to enroll in HCA's Hospice program. - Transfer to another hospice agency for pediatric palliative care services. - Death.

 Note: See Pediatric Palliative Care (PPC) Referral and 5-Day Notification form, HCA 13-752.
-See Where can I download Medicaid agency forms?
+See Where can I download HCA forms?

-- Maintain the client's file which includes the POC, visit notes, and all of the following: - ✓ The client's start of care date and dates of service - ✓ Discipline and services provided (in-home or place of service) - ✓ Case-management activity and documentation of hours of work - Specific documentation of the client's response to the palliative care and the client's and/or client's family's response to the effectiveness of the palliative care (e.g., the client might have required acute care or hospital emergency room visits without the pediatric palliative care services) - Provide when requested by the Medicaid agency's PPC program manager, a copy of the client's POC, visit notes, and any other documents listing the information identified above.
+- Maintain the client's file which includes the POC, visit notes, and all the following: - The client's start of care date and dates of service - Discipline and services provided (in-home or place of service) - Case-management activity and documentation of hours of work - Specific documentation of the client's response to the palliative care and the client's and/or client's family's response to the effectiveness of the palliative care (e.g., the client might have required acute care or hospital emergency room visits without the pediatric palliative care services) - Provide when requested by HCA's PPC program manager, a copy of the client's POC, visit notes, and any other documents listing the information identified above.

-If the Medicaid agency determines that the documentation in the POC or attachments to the POC does not meet the criteria for a client's PPC eligibility or does not justify the billed amount, any payment to the provider is subject to recoupment by the Medicaid agency.
+If HCA determines that the documentation in the POC or attachments to the POC does not meet the criteria for a client's PPC eligibility or does not justify the billed amount, any payment to the provider is subject to recoupment by HCA.